MRSimulator I/O

 Saving and Loading Methods from a File

-A list of methods in a Simulator object can be serialized to a file.
+A list of methods in a Simulator instance can be serialized to a file.
 Here we create a custom DAS method and serialize it to a file using the method export_methods().

 from mrsimulator import Simulator